 Hearing you need a new semi truck engine is not music to any truck owner’s ears.
-The engine replacement cost and time spent off the road are inconvenient and frustrating.
+The cost of an engine replacement plus time spent off the road are inconvenient and frustrating.

-But at some point, you will have to deal with replacing your truck engine, and the upside is your beloved vehicle will remain on the road for many years to come.
+But at some point, you will have to deal with replacing your truck engine.
+The upside of doing this is your beloved vehicle will remain on the road for many years to come.
 So, let’s find out what replacement options are available to make the best decision for your situation.

 Prices for refurbished 4-cylinder engines typically start at $3,000 and a refurbished V6 engine will start around $4,000.
 A more complex refurbished V8 engine usually costs between $6,000 and $8,000.